 When employees accidentally violate the rules, or worse, commit outright fraud, the cost can be substantial and your organization gets exposed to unnecessary risk.
 Organizations with proactive data monitoring/analysis reduced their losses to fraud by 52%.

-- Simplified expense reporting: Our apps make it simple for end users to submit expenses and receipts, meaning faster reporting and more accurate data from the get-go.
+- Simplifying expense reporting: Our apps make it simple for end users to submit expenses and receipts, meaning faster reporting and more accurate data from the get-go.

 - Uncovering hidden spend: We can provide full visibility into employee travel spend, even if employees book outside of approved tools.